All Creatures Great and Small (2020 TV series)

-All Creatures Great and Small is a television series, set in 1937, based upon a series of books about a Yorkshire veterinarian written by Alf Wight under the pen name of James Herriot.
-The series was produced by Playground Entertainment for Channel 5 in the United Kingdom and PBS in the United States.

-The series is a new adaptation of Wight's books, following the previous BBC series of 90 episodes that ran from 1978 to 1990 and a number of other films and television series based on Herriot's novels.
-It is filmed in the Yorkshire Dales, and received some funding from Screen Yorkshire.
+All Creatures Great and Small is a television series set in 1930s and 1940s Northern England, based upon a series of books about a Yorkshire veterinary surgeon written by Alf Wight under the pen name of James Herriot.
+The series, produced by Playground Entertainment for Channel 5, is a new adaptation of Wight's books, following the previous BBC series of 90 episodes that ran from 1978 to 1990 and a number of other films and television series based on Herriot's novels.
+It was filmed in the Yorkshire Dales, and received funding from Screen Yorkshire.

 The first series, which consists of six episodes and a special Christmas episode, was filmed to coincide with the 50th anniversary of the publication of the first book in the James Herriot series.
-The series premiered in the UK on Channel 5 on 1 September 2020 and in the US on PBS as part of Masterpiece on 10 January 2021.

-Following a second series in late 2021, the show was renewed for two further series, each composed of six episodes and a Christmas special, in January 2022.
+The series premiered in the UK on Channel 5 on 1 September 2020.
+Following a second series in late 2021, in January 2022 the programme was renewed for two further series, each comprising six episodes and a Christmas special.
 Filming on the third series began in March 2022.
 The first episode aired in the UK on 15 September 2022 and in the US on 8 January 2023.
+The fourth series began airing on 5 October 2023 in the UK and on 7 January 2024 in the US.
+The fifth series began airing on 19 September 2024 in the UK.

+On 23 February 2024, PBS announced that the series had been renewed for a fifth and sixth series, and that Callum Woodhouse would return as Tristan Farnon.

 Premise

-The show revolves around a trio of veterinary surgeons working in the Yorkshire Dales beginning in 1937.
-Siegfried Farnon (described as an "eccentric") hires James Herriot into his veterinary practice at Skeldale House.
-Besides Siegfried and James, there is Siegfried's younger brother, Tristan, and Mrs Hall, their housekeeper.
+The show revolves around a trio of vets working in the Yorkshire Dales in the late 1930s.
+Siegfried Farnon (described as an "eccentric") hires James Herriot for his veterinary practice at Skeldale House.
+In addition to Siegfried and James, there is Siegfried's younger brother, Tristan, and Mrs Hall, their housekeeper.